 1. Incorrect card information

-You may have improperly written down or entered your information when you signed up for your card online or when you’ve tried to make a purchase.
+You may have improperly written down or entered your information when you signed up for your card online or tried to make a purchase.

 If you’re buying something online, check if you’ve entered the correct credit card number, CVV security code and expiration date.
 If you’re using a physical card, be sure it hasn’t expired.

 You should also double-check with your card issuer if it has your correct billing address on file.
 If you recently moved, the issuer may decline your purchase because the company is waiting on you to update your address.